ewertonsilveira/petCircleHomeTest/README.md

 ---

-## Once in DW, What will you do to make it usable:
+## Once in DW, What will you do to make it usable

 I would create some schemas/virtual tables that matches user sessions with interactions/pages/events.
 Don't know exaclty the best approach for this, but I heard people talking about Looker to analyse data, data manipulations, etc. Somehow we need to enable the other departments, such as the Data Scientists to consume a more friendly data set.

 ---

 ## Data is ready to report on, this is what content the reports will have: